chasewnelson/VCFgenie/README.md

 The method is **dynamic** because each site is evaluated separately, with results depending on that site's `DP` and each allele's `AC`.
 The method is **binomial** because, given a sequencing error rate per base (`p`) and coverage (`DP`), it determines the probability that each allele's `AC` (`x`) could have resulted from sequencing error alone.
 Finally, the method controls for a **false-positive count** defined as a user-provided maximum acceptable number of false variant calls, rejecting any variants that are too likely the result of error alone.
 This false-positive count is a function of four parameters, each of which must or can be supplied by the user (see [Options](#options)):

-1. `--error_per_site`: error rate per site expected as the result of sample preparation, amplification, and sequencing (assumes all nucleotides equally probable)
+1. `--error_per_site`: error rate per site expected as the result of sample preparation, library preparation, and sequencing (currently assumes all nucleotide errors equally probable; see [TODO](#todo))
 2. `--DP_key`: the read depth (coverage) at a site (i.e., each **read** is another opportunity for error)
 3. `--seq_len`: length of reference sequence (e.g., contig, chromosome, or genome) in nucleotides (i.e., each **site** is another opportunity for error)
 4. `--num_samples`: number of samples examined (i.e., each **sample** is another opportunity for error).